krichdev/bouncy-donut/README.md

 # Bouncy Donut

 ![Screenshot of Game Menu] (https://raw.githubusercontent.com/krichdev/krichdev.github.io/master/bouncy-donut-screenshot.png)

+## A Flappy Bird Clone
-## A clone of the popular game Flappy Bird.
+This project was a clone of the popular mobile game called Flappy Bird.

 ### Languages used to produce this project:
 * HTML